 by Mike Ratliff

-“Then the kingdom of heaven will be like ten virgins who took their lamps and went to meet the bridegroom.
-Five of them were foolish, and five were wise.
-For when the foolish took their lamps, they took no oil with them, but the wise took flasks of oil with their lamps.”
-(Matthew 25:1-4 ESV)
+1 “Then the kingdom of heaven will be comparable to ten virgins, who took their lamps and went out to meet the bridegroom.
+2 Five of them were foolish, and five were prudent.
+3 For when the foolish took their lamps, they took no oil with them, 4 but the prudent took oil in flasks along with their lamps.
+Matthew 25:1-4 (NASB)

 Jesus is coming back soon.
 If that statement brought a surge of joy into your heart then more than likely, you are actively preparing for His return and are looking forward to it with eagerness.
 However, there may be some of you who reacted with a sense of dread or foreboding.
 If that is the case, then I pray that you will pay special attention to the truths from God’s Word we will look at in this post.
 There may be some of you who reacted to that statement with skepticism or doubt.
 For you, I pray that God will open your heart to the truth as we study His Word.